hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 country is reduced; now do something!
 We haven't even got a single book well suited for the little boys."

 *Q*.
-Why, there are so many books of Ishwar Chandra Vidyâsâgar for the boys!
+Why, there are so many books of Ishwar Chandra Vidyāsāgar for the boys!

-No sooner had I said this than he laughed out and said: Yes, there you read "Ishvar Nirakar Chaitanya Svarup" — (God is without form and of the essence of pure knowledge); "Subal ati subodh bâlak" — (Subal is a very good boy), and so on.
+No sooner had I said this than he laughed out and said: Yes, there you read "Ishvar Nirakar Chaitanya Svarup" — (God is without form and of the essence of pure knowledge); "Subal ati subodh bālak" — (Subal is a very good boy), and so on.
 That won't do.
-We must compose some books in Bengali as also in English with short stories from the Râmâyana, the Mahâbhârata, the Upanishads, etc., in very easy and simple language, and these are to be given to our little boys to read.
+We must compose some books in Bengali as also in English with short stories from the Rāmāyana, the Mahābhārata, the Upanishads, etc., in very easy and simple language, and these are to be given to our little boys to read.

 It was about eleven o'clock by this time.
 The sky became suddenly overcast, and a cool breeze began to blow.
 Swamiji was greatly delighted at the prospect of rain.
 He got up and said, "Let us, Singhi, have a stroll by the side of the Ganga."
-We did so, and he recited many stanzas from the *Meghaduta* of Kâlidâsa, but the one undercurrent of thought that was all the time running through his mind was the good of India.
+We did so, and he recited many stanzas from the *Meghaduta* of Kālidāsa, but the one undercurrent of thought that was all the time running through his mind was the good of India.
 He exclaimed, "Look here, Singhi, can you do one thing?
 Can you put a stop to the marriage of our boys for some time?"